 The University’s five-year, two-degree programs enable a student to receive two bachelor degrees upon completion of five years of study.
 It is possible to arrange for a dual bachelor degree program even after studying at Lehigh for some time.
 More details >

 This dual-degree curriculum is particularly well suited for students seeking thorough preparation in the field of electronic device physics.
 It is a combination of the basic electrical engineering and engineering physics curricula.
 Students can also study towards a combination of the Bachelor of Science program in the College of Arts and Sciences with Electrical Engineering.
 Learn more about Electrical Engineering and Engineering Physics >

 Interdisciplinary Graduate Programs

 Lehigh’s commitment to research and teaching across traditional academic boundaries extends into several challenging and comprehensive interdisciplinary graduate programs.

 Lehigh's award-winning Technical Entrepreneurship Capstone (TE Capstone) program, formerly known as Integrated Product Development (IPD), gives juniors, seniors and graduate students in engineering, business, and the design arts the opportunity to work in interdisciplinary teams with industrial sponsors to design, fabricate and produce new products for a global economy.
-Learn more >
+Learn more about Technical Entrepreneurship >